 Your party needs to have something different and entertaining to do.
 All kids love to make candy and decorate cupcakes and cookies.
 There are tons of great ideas on how to incorporate fun foods into any kid’s party.

-The obvious pink themed party staples
+The obvious pink-themed party staples

-Princesses.
-Disney has no shortage of pink.
-Ariel and Aurora are the two that are found regularly wearing it.
-Ariel is more natural to incorporate if there are boys since her story includes plenty of male figures to guide her along the journey.
+Princesses: Disney has no shortage of pink.
+Ariel and Aurora are the two that are found regularly wearing pick.
+Ariel is easier to incorporate into a co-ed party if there are boys invited since her story includes plenty of male characters while she makes her hero’s journey.
 It sure is a cute story.
-To use a Disney character, one must embrace his or her stereotypes.

 The original stories in which Heffalumps appear also make fantastic readings for kids.
-Winnie The Pooh (1926) and The House at Pooh Corner (1928) are both A.A.
+“Winnie The Pooh” (1926) and “The House at Pooh Corner” (1928) are both A.A.
 Milne classics loved by children for generations.

 Let’s Get This Party Started

 Don’t play it safe.
-Plan for a mess.
-Help them make a mess.
+Plan for a mess — help them make a mess.
 Enjoy their messy fun.
 You’ll thank yourself for having buckets of soapy water ready.
 Doing the tie-dying on the picnic table rather than the kitchen table is a much better idea.
-Serve the food over linoleum, tile or hardwood -- not carpet.
+Serve the food over linoleum, tile, or hardwood — not carpet.

 You also always have the option of bringing your pink food and decorations to someone else’s venue, making cleanup and activities a breeze.
-Bowling, laser tag, bouncy houses, trampoline fun zones -- there are plenty of places to hold your party that will probably cost you more but save you lots of time and hassle.
-Give yourself enough time to plan your pink themed party and your choices are endless.
+Bowling, laser tag, bouncy houses, trampoline fun zones — there are plenty of places to hold your party that will probably cost you more but save you lots of time and hassle.
+Give yourself enough time to plan your pink-themed party and your choices are endless.

 Should You Go Pretty in Pink?